 Image compression tools:

-From Arnold Aranez Mr Gadget he talked more about SEO and Keywords.
+Mr Gadget, Arnold Aranez , talked more about SEO and Keywords

 Keywords are the words that you want people to find you by when they type that search into Google.